-As at the date at which these consolidated financial statements were available to be issued, the appeal has not been concluded.
+As at the date at which these consolidated financial statements were issued, the appeal has not been concluded.
 Should the State of Florida lose the appeal the Company expects a full refund which will be recognized as a gain contingency recognized in earnings when the cash is received.